 Anthropologists have found another androgynous gender composed of women warriors in 33 Native American groups in North America.
 Walter L. Williams (1997)Williams, W. L. (1997).
 Amazons of America: Female gender variance.
 In C. B. Brettell & C. F. Sargent (Eds.), Gender in cross-cultural perspective (2nd ed., pp. 202-213).
 Upper Saddle River, NJ: Prentice Hall. calls these women "amazons" and notes that they dress like men and sometimes even marry women.
 In some tribes girls exhibit such "masculine" characteristics from childhood, while in others they may be recruited into "amazonhood."
-In the Kaska Indians, for example, a married couple with too many daughters would select one to "be like a man."
+In the Kaska Indians, for example, a married

+Containing aspects of both femaleness and maleness, or of both femininity and masculinity. couple with too many daughters would select one to "be like a man."
 When she was about 5 years of age, her parents would begin to dress her like a boy and have her do male tasks.
 Eventually she would grow up to become a hunter.